 The Alcohol and Gaming Commission of Ontario (AGCO) authorizes the Town of Oakville to provide local businesses with lottery and gaming licenses to eligible charitable or not-for-profit organizations .
-The Town ensures all legal requirements, including terms and conditions to the licences, are complied with by lottery licensees and any gaming suppliers used by the charities.
+The Town ensures all legal requirements, including terms and conditions to the licenses, are met by lottery licensees and any gaming supplies used by charities.
 The Criminal Code of Canada defines what types of gaming activities are illegal in Canada, and the provinces are assigned responsibility to operate, license and regulate legal forms of gaming.

 Raffle Lottery - A Raffle Lottery is a scheme where tickets are sold for a chance to win prizes and includes 50/50 draws, elimination draws, and calendar draws.
 Raffle lottery licences are available for total prizes of $50,000 and under.

 Break Open Ticket (BOT) - A Break Open Ticket is a device made of cardboard and has a perforated cover window tabs behind which are symbols revealed by tearing open the cover tab.
 The winning combination of symbols is specified on the back of the ticket.
 Break Open Tickets are also known as Nevada tickets, pull tabs or BOTs.

 Electronic Bingo (“Ebingo”) Centres were introduced by the AGCO in 2013.
 This program is not yet available to all eligible organizations, in accordance with Ontario Lottery Gaming (OLG) requirements.
 For eBingo inquiries or the join the waitlist, please contact the Town of Oakville’s Lottery Licensing Officer for more details at email@example.com or by phone at 905-815-6015.

 The Lottery Licensing Officer for the Town of Oakville will review all relevant documentation to determine eligibility for lottery licences.
 An Eligibility Review fee of $25 (non-refundable, payable by cheque, debit, MasterCard, Visa, or American Express, cash will not be accepted) and a completed Eligibility Questionnaire (pdf, 187 kB) must be submitted to the Town of Oakville for an eligibility review.

 Organizations may be eligible if it: